stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 All f (t::ts) = (f t, All f ts)
 ```

-The advantage of this representation as nested pairs is that
+The advantage of this representation as nested pairs was that
 there was no need to explicitly pattern match on the pair's
 structure when implementing `Eq` and `Ord` for `NP` and `SOP`.
 However, it was also not possible to implement the following